finnthedawg/WestEndDiner/README.md

 #define STRLEN 1024
 ```

-The csv menu can also be changed in `menu.txt`
+The csv menu can also be modified or added to in `menu.txt`

 ---
 #### Implementation details